packethost/packet-hardware/README.md

-  -v, --verbose              Turn on verbose messages for debugging -d, --dry                  Don't actually post anything to API -c, --cache-file TEXT      Path to local json component store --help                     Show this message and exit.
+  -v, --verbose              Turn on verbose messages for debugging -d, --dry                  Don't actually post anything to API -c, --cache-file TEXT      Path to local json component store -E, --cert TEXT            Path to local TLS certificate to use for HTTPS
+                             requests
+  -k, --key TEXT             Path to local TLS key to use for HTTPS requests --help                     Show this message and exit.
 ```